 Seedling Nurseries

 Virginia Department of Forestry (DOF) has been growing seedlings for Virginia landowners for more than 100 years.
 When you put your money in the ground in the form of seedlings, you need to start with the best stock available; stock suited for Virginia soils and climate.
 The cultural practices that we use in growing seedlings in our seedbeds are based on more than 60 years of research and experience in quality production.
-In addition to the wide selection of more than 40 species of bare-root seedlings, we also offer specialty seedling packs suitable for various wildlife habitats, and now offer containerized longleaf and shortleaf pine.
+In addition to the wide selection of more than 40 species of bare-root seedlings, we also offer specialty seedling packs suitable for various wildlife habitats.

 Our bare-root seedlings are sold directly from the seedbed without replanting, and seedling age is indicated with 1-0, 2-0 and 3-0 (one-, two- and three-year-old).
 We offer a variety of pine and spruce species, as well as dozens of hardwood varieties, used to establish timber stands, pulpwood crops, Christmas tree plantations, wildlife habitats, stream bank stabilization, urban forests, biodiversity, and improvement of watersheds.
 Pine and hardwood seed are sown at our two nurseries and grown one to three years in the seedbeds before lifting.